 Responsibility Center Management

-Responsibility Center Management (RCM) is a budgeting model under which revenue-generating units are wholly responsible for managing their own revenues and expenditures.
 With Fiscal Year 2022, Drexel University has adopted the RCM model, with plans for full implementation by Fiscal Year 2023.
 The RCM budget model offers numerous advantages over Drexel’s traditional, incremental model of budgeting, including:

 - Increased transparency into budget decisions.